Environmental issues in Puget Sound: Urbanization and population

 The Puget Sound region has been rapidly growing.
 According to the Puget Sound Regional Council (PSRC), a board that plans for growth in the four central counties of the area (Kitsap, Pierce, Snohomish and King counties), the combined population of these counties was nearly 3.4 million residents in 2003.

 Times have changed since the 1970s, when a billboard in Seattle read "the last person to leave Seattle please turn out the lights".
 Between 1970 and 2000, the Puget Sound region's population increased by 1.3 million people.
 The 12-county Puget Sound region, including Seattle and Tacoma, has quadrupled to four million people since the 1950s, and the state predicts one million more residents by 2025.
 The PSRC predicts that between 2000 and 2020 the region will increase by 1.7 million people.
 Another change the region faces involves the demographics of its population.
 The segment of its population ages 65 and older is projected to increase by 150 percent, making up 17 percent of the total population by 2040.

 The expansion of Microsoft and Boeing has spurred an economic growth in the area.
 This has major environmental implications, including pollution runoff and the altering of important shorelines.
 "One-third of Puget Sound shoreline has already been altered".

 Under the Growth Management Act (GMA), local governments plan, coordinate and manage for growth in Washington, while protecting natural resources and public interests.
 The GMA requires local governments to develop long-term comprehensive plans for land uses in their jurisdictions.
 Plans must be coordinated with surrounding counties and be approved by a regional board.
 Finally, as part of the GMA, local governments must address sensitive fish and wildlife areas through Critical Area Ordinances (CAOs).

 Hood Canal hypoxia

-Hood Canal is a fjord off the Puget Sound.
+Hood Canal is a fjord off Puget Sound.
 Hypoxia is a low-oxygen condition occurring in Hood Canal.
 One overriding factor of this is the underwater topography of the canal.
 While the shallowest part of the canal is its entrance, where the ledge, or sill, of the canal measures only 150 feet (46 m) deep, the deepest parts of the canal are more than 600 feet (180 m) deep.
 The Hood Canal Dissolved Oxygen Program (HCDOP) and the United States Geological Service (USGS) are studying Hood Canal circulation, trying to model the tidal circulations and salinity distribution patterns between the canal and Admiralty Inlet.
 Other factors that, when combined with the constrictive shape, could also influence hypoxia in Hood Canal are: